-- What if I rescue them, will they think it is ok and do it even more later on?
+- What if I rescue them, will they think it is ok and swim anytime they want?

-- Should I use this as a teachable moment and remind the passenger that boat rules specifically require the use “walking feet” while on deck?
+- Should I use this as a teachable moment and remind them that boat rules specifically require the use “walking feet” while on deck?
 For goodness sake…the rules are clearly posted all over the boat.

 - What will the other passengers think?
-Maybe they’ll all decide that it looks like a good day to swim, and will jump in the water too.
+Maybe they’ll all decide that it looks like a good day to swim, and will jump into the water.

 It gets complicated fast, right?!?!

 Yet, if you can turn down the shark music you’ll see that you can, with some grace and ease:

 - Put the boat in idle- there really isn’t a rush to get somewhere

 - Try not to worry about what the drowning passenger will learn because they are in the red or blue zone at this point and just need rescued